 Models can contain multiple sheets.
 Each sheet can contain its own content and layout.
 You can add sheets by clicking on the + icon.
 You can rename or delete a sheet by clicking on the arrow behind the sheet name.
 You can also re-arrange the order of sheets by simply dragging them.

 If you prefix a sheet name with an underscore (e.g. _test), that sheet will be hidden in Run models.
-This is useful for sheets that are used for calculations or data processing and which don't need any user interaction.
+This is useful for sheets that are used for calculations or data processing but which you don't want to show to the user when running the model.

 Queries enable you to define how data sets will be integrated into your model.
 A model can contain multiple queries.
 During Run model, all its queries are simultaneously executed against the XLReporting database and the resulting realtime data is inserted into the model.